MattMNIA/ArctosArmController/README.md

 python app.py --drivers pybullet --teleop finger-sliders
 ```

+Both finger-based modes scan for available cameras at startup.
+If more than one camera is detected, you'll be prompted to choose which one to use.

 ### Setup
 1. Ensure pygame is installed: `pip install pygame`
 2. For Xbox controller, connect via USB or Bluetooth